David King (Dead by Daylight): Appearances

-Lore

 Born and raised in Manchester, David is described as the spoiled only child of wealthy parents who spent his time indulging in delinquent behaviour such as drinking and fighting in pubs.
 He occasionally made his own money as a bare-knuckle boxer and violent debt collector, but took on these jobs for the thrill of violence more than the money as his parents' wealth allowing him to live comfortably.
 He was on track to become a successful rugby player, but his career was cut short when he earned a lifetime ban after assaulting a referee.
 His past is expanded with the 11th Tome of the game's Archives, Devotion, which explores his memories from before he was taken by the Entity.
 One such memory occurs in a pub, where a conversation about romantic relationships leads David to discuss intimate details about his life, including a past boyfriend.